The iconic 800D is compared to its smaller brother Nautilus 804, the Magnepan MG3.6R, and the Synthese Floating 2

 Above: how cute the 804’s look next to their big brothers!

 Of course you don’t buy these big beasts if you’re not into bass.
 I’ll say it right now: I like bass.
 I like it deep and I like it strong.
-But I definitely don’t like it vague, unrhythmic or ill-defined and one-note.
-I don’t mind bass-heavyness but it has to be good bass.
+But I definitely don’t like it vague, unrhythmic or ill-defined and one-note-like.
+I don’t mind bass-heaviness but it has to be good bass.
 Well, the 800D doesn’t let down.
 Actually, it may well have the best bass of all models in the 800 series, past and present.
-The bass is very well integrated, not like with the 802D where it was too thick and too slow.
-The 800D can really give you the illusion of listening to a small two way monitor speaker.
-The bass is that well integrated.
+The bass is well-integrated, not like with the 802D where it was too thick and too slow.
+The 800D can really give you the illusion of listening to a small two-way monitor speaker.
 It is fast, articulate, dynamic, punchy and, not to forget, DEEP!
 It really is incredible how deep these speakers reach.
 The bass is always solid and feels very physical.
 But, unlike with the 802D’s, there is no bass when it is not on the CD.
-It’s not like there is always a constant rumbling down below.
-The 800D’s bass is simply faithful to the recording.
+It’s not like there is always a constant rumbling down below, the 800D’s bass is simply faithful to the recording.
 This aspect of the 800D makes me want them most.
-If you want good bass, there is simply no substitute for a big cabinet and big drivers.
-The Magnepans simply fail on this aspect.
-That is why I have two Rel Strata subwoofers.
-But even with their help, the bass never sounds as full, dynamic and present as with the 800D’s on their own.
+If you want good bass, there is simply no substitute for a big cabinet and big drivers and the Magnepans simply fail in this aspect.
+That is why I have two Rel Strata subwoofers but even with their help, the bass never sounds as full, dynamic and as formidable as with the 800D’s on their own, and definitelty not as well-integrated.
 And this is with Jeff Rowland model 6 amplification.
-The Rowlands are indeed very good amps that have plenty of current in reserve, but they are hardly bass champs.
+These are very good amps that have plenty of current in reserve, but they are hardly bass champs.
 I suspect that if you connect a big McIntosh or Bryston, the bass will really rock!

-What is my overall opinion, you might ask.
-Thing is, this is difficult to decide.
-Sometimes these speakers amaze me and sound totally convincing.
-Other times they sound thin, flat and plain uninspiring.
+Sometimes these speakers amaze me by sounding totally convincing.
+Other times, they sound thin, flat and plain uninspiring.
 They perform at their best with real music, acoustical instruments and voices.
 Blues and jazz can be stunning.
 Electronic music fares less well: it quickly sounds electronic as well.
 Smooth jazz often isn’t smooth on the 800D’s.
 Often times, with less well recorded CD’s, these speakers sound nothing like their hefty price tag presumes.
 Of course you could argue that the source is to blame.
 Garbage in, garbage out, right?
 Well, I can’t disagree, but I listen to music for my enjoyment.
-Not to be punished for having bought mediocre CD’s.
+Not to be punished for having purchased mediocre CD’s.
 I guess that this is the price you pay for having state of the art monitors.
-After all, that’s what they are: studio monitors.
-They have been developed for making music mixes whil listening loudly.
-The most important factor was for them to be able to play really loud while having vanishingly low distortion.
-That goal has been achieved.
+After all, that’s what their legacy is: studio monitors.
+One of the most important factors was for them to be able to play really loud while having vanishingly low distortion and it certainly seems that goal has been achieved.
 My initial listening was with Transparent cabling allround.
-The speaker cables are Transparent Reference XL’s and while thay aren’t mushy or overly smooth, they are very subtle and forgiving in nature.
-But even with these cables the speakers sounded analytical.
-I swapped to Cardas Golden Reference but that was too much and it resulted in sloppy, slow bass and less articulation in the lower midrange.
-As a whole, these are certainly among the best speakers I have heard.
-But they are a bit too fussy for me.
-Also, I don’t think that they perform optimally in my room.
-I suspect that these speakers need an even larger room.
-To further test this, and to make the review more meaningful, I compared the 800D’s to a few other speakers.
+The speaker cables are Transparent Reference XL’s and while they aren’t mushy or overly smooth, they are very subtle and forgiving in nature.
+But even with these cables the speakers sounded quite analytical.
+I swapped to Cardas Golden Reference but that was too much to the other side and it resulted in sloppy, slow bass and less articulation in the lower midrange.
+As a whole, these are certainly among the best speakers I have heard but they are a bit too fussy for me.
+Also, I strongly feel that they perform optimally in my room (Update 19-12-2019 – this is now confirmed and the room works much better with the speakers and listening position rotated by 180 degrees).
+To further test this, and to make this review more meaningful, I compared the 800D’s to a few other speakers.